 Hopefully, we’ll see the Request Indexing feature back in our Console accounts soon.
-In the meantime, we’ll have to rely on following best practices for getting our URLs indexed by Google.
+In the meantime, we’ll have to rely on following (opens in a new tab).

 Are you sure there’s nothing keeping your pages from shining on Google Search?
 Let ContentKing check your website for possible issues.

-Seven extra pages, and new sections—not only has Google updated Google Search Console; they’ve also made some notable changes to their Search Quality Rater Guidelines.
+Seven extra pages, and new sections—not only has Google updated Google Search Console; they’ve also made some notable changes to their (opens in a new tab).

 It has been 10 months since Google updated its 168-page guidelines, used by their quality raters when they’re evaluating a website.